aliyun/terraform-provider-alicloud/website/docs/r/cs_autoscaling_config.html.markdown

 * `min_replica_count` - (Optional, Available since v1.209.0) Minimum number of replicas that a replica set or replication controller should have to allow their pods deletion in scale down.
 Default is `0`.
 * `recycle_node_deletion_enabled` - (Optional, Available since v1.209.0) Should CA delete the K8s node object when recycle node has scaled down successfully.
 Default is `false`.
 * `scale_up_from_zero` - (Optional, Available since v1.209.0) Should CA scale up when there 0 ready nodes.
 Default is `true`.
+* `scaler_type` - (Optional, Available since v1.237.0) The type of autoscaler.
+Valid values: `cluster-autoscaler`, `goatscaler`.
+For cluster version 1.22 and below, we only support `cluster-autoscaler`.

 ## Attributes Reference